A hair transplant is a surgical procedure to improve baldness.

 Most hair transplants result in excellent hair growth within several months after the procedure.
 More than one treatment session may be needed to create best results.

-The replaced hairs are usually permanent.
+The replaced hairs are mostly permanent.
 No long-term care is necessary.